dustinalper/dustinalper.github.io/README.md

 # dustinalper.com (dustinalper.github.io)

 I’m Dustin Alper, but everyone calls me Dustin for short.
-As a Product Manager and former UX Designer, I focus on macro vision in tandem with micro experience.
+Having a background in product and UX, I focus on macro vision in tandem with micro experience.